VirtualShip/Core/README.md

 Homebrew speed: 1 minute
 VirtualShip speed: 20 seconds

 VirtualShip is actually 3 times faster than its counterparts!
+This is because all of our instructions for installing products are on the cloud: a GitHub repository (VirtualShip/Products).
+This means updating speeds and installing speeds stay exactly the same!
 ### Simplicity
 VirtualShip is simple.
 Most commands are only 3 words, with easily human-readable commands:
 ```